-- Expenditures incurred before the grant agreement is signed by all parties - General operations, overhead, and indirect costs (expenses of doing business that are not readily identified with the project) - Advertising and marketing expenses not detailed in the outreach plan - Capital improvements, such as construction of buildings, land purchases, and building or laboratory improvements - Equipment costing over \$5,000 unless included in the proposal and essential to the proposed research - International travel, unless explicitly approved - Airfare costs that exceed the customary standard commercial airfare (coach or equivalent) - Donated or volunteer (in-kind) services.
-While these may be given to an applicant by professional and technical personnel, consultants, and other skilled and unskilled labor, the value of these services is not an eligible cost. - Donations and in-kind contributions, including property and services, made by the applicant (regardless of the recipient) - Fines, penalties, and other settlement expenses resulting from failure of the applicant to follow federal, state, local, or Tribal nation laws and regulations - Entertainment, amusement, diversion, social activities, gifts, or any costs directly associated with such purchases (such as tickets to shows or sports events, meals, lodging, rentals, transportation, alcohol, and gratuities) - Fundraising, including financial campaigns, solicitation of gifts and bequests, and similar expenses incurred to raise capital or obtain contributions, regardless of the purpose for which the funds will be used - Taxes, except sales tax on goods and services - Lobbyists, including costs of membership in organizations substantially engaged in lobbying, and political contributions - Bad debts, late payment fees, finance charges, legal costs, or contingency funds - Parking or traffic violations
+- Expenditures incurred prior to the full execution of the grant contract agreement or its start date, whichever occurs later, or those incurred after the expiration of the grant contract agreement - General operations, overhead, and indirect costs (expenses of doing business that are not readily identified with the project) - Work completed outside of the state of Minnesota, unless receiving prior approval from the MDA - Advertising and marketing expenses not detailed in the outreach plan - Capital improvements, such as construction of buildings, land purchases, and building or laboratory improvements - Equipment costing over \$5,000, unless included in the proposal and essential to the proposed research - Out-of-state transportation and travel expenses, unless receiving approval from the MDA.
+Minnesota will be considered the home state for deciding whether travel is out of state. - Donated or volunteer (in-kind) services.
+While these may be given to an applicant by professional and technical personnel, consultants, and other skilled and unskilled labor, the value of these services is not an eligible cost. - Fundraising - Taxes, except sales tax on goods and services - Bad debts, late payment fees, finance charges, or contingency funds - Lobbyists, political contributions - Parking or traffic violations